thomasrosales/feeds/README.md

 - You now have prepared all necessary to run the Django application, but you need first run the [migrations process.](https://docs.djangoproject.com/en/4.2/topics/migrations/) The migration process allows you to create the database Tables for each apps in the Django application:

       $ python manager.py migrate
+- And the to have all admin service available

+      $ python manager.py collectstatic

 ## Basic Commands